colinmarsch/SimpleWeatherApp/README.md

 # SimpleWeatherApp

 # TODO
-* Add button to refresh data
+* Find a better way to get a weather icon so it isn't blurry
-* Grab image that represents the current weather and display it
+* Implement change city functionality